-Our soon-to-be-released course, ‘The Storied World of the Bible’, follows the threads of key ideas through Scripture.
-In anticipation, we’ve asked friends like Dr. Dennis Edwards to help us identify key threads that they see uniting Scripture.
+Our course, ‘The Storied World of the Bible’, follows the threads of key ideas throughout Scripture.
+Our friend, Dr. Dennis Edwards, helps us identify these threads.

 A recent kerfuffle following a sermon by popular pastor Andy Stanley highlighted the difficulty some Christians have with the Old Testament (OT).
 The Christian Post story about Andy Stanley’s sermon went viral.
 Pastor Stanley attempted to explain the role of the Old Testament in the lives of Christians, but some suggested that Pastor Stanley was dangerously close to the ancient heresy known as Marcionism.
 Marcion was a second century bishop who regarded the God of the Old Testament as an inferior deity to the God of the New Testament.
 Marcionism has little use for the OT.